iPortalTeam/ImmersivePortalsMod/README.md

  and unloading many chunks (defer remote sections rebuild, merge glGenBuffers, delay chunk unload ...).
  It also provides performance configurations to adjust the performance.

-The portal rendering has been well optimized (inner and outer frustum culling) but several additional optimizations are being planned (merged portal rendering, occlusion query prediction)
+Many optimizations have been made to portal rendering (inner and outer frustum culling) but several additional optimizations are being planned (merged portal rendering, occlusion query prediction)

 ## How to run this code